char0n/django-pybrowscap/README.rst

 Management Command
 ------------------

-Download latest version of browscap.csv by executing the builtin management command.
+Download latest version of the browscap data by executing the builtin management command.

 ::